LiorToledano/SIIM-COVID-19-Kaggle/README.md

 ### Detection – Image Level
 * Cascade RCNN 101 – Trained on 512X512 resized images
-* I took the best two epochs from each fold to create a bigger and robust ensemble.
+* I took the best two epochs from each fold to create a bigger and more robust ensemble.

 **5 Folds technique used in all models training.**

-* I upload only one fold from 5 I trained  On Cascade RCNN 101.
+* I uploaded only one fold from the 5 I trained  On Cascade RCNN 101.
-* Each fold took approx 6 hours, so I divided each fold into another's Kaggle notebook.
+* Each fold took approximately 6 hours, so I divided each fold into another's Kaggle notebook.
 * You can see the results of 4 extra folds, including some other training results on my weight & biases profile.

 Thank you for your time.